 In my experience as a mentor for girls, I have seen the many benefits of providing young girls with appropriate information and the positive impact this has on them, such as:

 Confidence and excitement in becoming a woman

 Self-acceptance, sense of belonging, and acceptance of others

 Improvement of health and wellbeing by honouring our cyclic nature

 Sense of celebration about who we are

-A big part of the program is trying to give the children an understanding that it is normal and perfectly OK for these changes to be occurring.
-We aim to give them a frame of reference and to identify supports for themselves during this time.
+The program is giving the participants an understanding that it is normal and perfectly OK for these changes to be occurring.
+We aim to provide them with a frame of reference and to identify support for themselves during this time.

 We Acknowledge the arakwal people of the bundjalung nation as the traditional owners of the land on which we live and gather. we pay respect to elders past, present, and future, and acknowledge that sovereignty was never ceded.

 We celebrate diversity in all forms and support LGBTQI+ community!